pkgxdev/mash/README.md

 ### Installing Language Dependencies

 Many languages or interpreters nowadays provide clear methods for importing language dependencies inside scripts, eg. `deno`, or `bun`.
-Where unclear we document it here:
+For other languages, read on.

 #### Ruby